dhawal20/Aircraft-Routing/README.md

 # **About Code**

 The code is written in a Python notebook.
 The packages requirements are minimal and majorly standard packages are only used.
+The file "DP_aircraft_routing.ipnyb" contains the implementation of the dynamic programming implementation mentioned in the paper.
+The file "RL_aircraft_routing.ipnyb" contains the implementation of the Reinforcement Learning framework mentioned in the paper.
 The requirements list can be seen in the file named "requirements.txt".
 To install the required dependencies, run the following command:

 ```bash
 pip install -r requirements.txt